Who we are

 ACT, the tertiary division of Anatolia College, is accredited in the United States by NEASC (New England Association of Schools and Colleges) through its Commission on Institutions of Higher Education.
 In addition to ACT having full NEASC accreditation, the undergraduate programs delivered at ACT are also validated by Open University, UK.
 ACT has also been granted a license by the Greek government to operate as a private post-secondary educational institution (“College”).

-ACT's comprehensive curriculum offers Bachelor degrees in Business with 4 concentrations, Computer Science, Business Computing, International Relations, English with 2 concentrations, and an upcoming BS in Psychology, a Master of Science (MS) in Hospitality and Tourism Management, and a Master in Business Administration (MBA) with 4 concentrations.
+ACT's comprehensive curriculum offers Bachelor degrees in Business with 4 concentrations, Computer Science, Business Computing, Psychology, International Relations, and English with 2 concentrations, a Master of Science (MS) in Hospitality and Tourism Management, and a Master in Business Administration (MBA) with 4 concentrations.

 The combined degree programs that ACT runs in collaboration with renowned US & EU educational institutions also offer our students the opportunity to pursue degrees in various additional disciplines that include Sports Administration, Hospitality & Tourism, Political Science, Engineering, etc.

 ACT also provides an extensive need and merit-based financial aid program.

 ACT has been the school of choice for over 3000 American students, as it holds partnerships with major US institutions.
 These students, alongside others from across the Balkans, Europe, and the world create a vibrant academic community that brings life to a truly diverse, multicultural environment.